What Not to Test (for Cyber-Physical Systems): Experimental Setup

 \subsection{Case Studies}

-We use four Cyber-physical system (CPS) models to evaluate our proposed approach.
-These four models come from the previous state-of-the-art study~\cite{arrieta2019pareto}.
-We implement the test cases and mutants that Arrieta et al. generated from these four models\footnote{\url{https://github.com/aitorarrietamarcos/IST2019Paper}}.
+One challenge with research in this area is that public domain case studies are hard to find (which this has implications for reproducibility of results).
+After scouring the literature on cyber-physical testing we find that most of the studies utilized 2-4 models for their evaluation.
+After collecting all the public models we could find, we find six public Cyber-physical models to evaluate our proposed approach.

+For each of those models, we implemented the test cases and mutants generated by Arrieta et al.'s study\footnote{\url{https://github.com/aitorarrietamarcos/IST2019Paper}}.
 The summary of number of initial test cases and number of mutants are shown in Table~\ref{tab:datasummary}.
-In that table: \begin{itemize} \item Two Tanks project is a model that simulate the incoming and outgoing flows of the tanks~\cite{menghi2019generating}; \item CW project is a model that simulate the electrics and mechanics of four car windows~\cite{arrieta2019pareto}; \item AC Engine project is a model that simulate some safety functionalities in the AC engine~\cite{arrieta2019search, arrieta2017employing}; \item and EMB project simulates the software model controller which includes a continuous PID controller and a discrete state machine~\cite{matinnejad2017automated}. \end{itemize} At first glance, the case studies in Table~\ref{tab:datasummary} may appear to contain very small test cases.
+In that table: Two Tanks project is a model that simulate the incoming and outgoing flows of the tanks~\cite{menghi2019generating}; CW project is a model that simulate the electrics and mechanics of four car windows~\cite{arrieta2019pareto}; AC Engine project is a model that simulate some safety functionalities in the AC engine~\cite{arrieta2019search, arrieta2017employing}; EMB project simulates the software model controller which includes a continuous PID controller and a discrete state machine~\cite{matinnejad2017automated}; CC is a cruise controller system and Tiny is a simple physical model~\cite{arrieta2019pareto}.

+At first glance, the case studies in Table~\ref{tab:datasummary} may appear to contain very small test cases.
 But appearances can be deceiving; e.g. the number of input signals is a poor measure of the internal complexity of a cyber-physical system.
 As shown in our {\bf RQ1} results, the systems of Table~\ref{tab:datasummary} are so complex that, for the purposes of test suite minimization, they defeated state-of-the-art optimizers (NSGA-III and MOEA/D).

+Another unusual phenomenon that may cause confusion here is that some case studies have more inputs and outputs but contain less number of mutants than those case studies which has less inputs and outputs (e.g. TT and EMB).
+Here we need to declare that such phenomenon is normal in Simulink models.
+The reason is that the complexity of a Simulink model does not depend on the number of inputs and outputs, instead it depends on the complexity of blocks and operations (as we stated in Section~\S\ref{mutation}).
+Hence, a Simulink model with more inputs and outputs may have less mutants than others due to the model complexity and the number of available operations that can be mutated.